anywhichway/nano-memoize/README.md

 # Release History (reverse chronological order)

+2023-04-07 v3.0.9 Added real world simulation.
+Removed .parcel-cache from deployment.

+2023-02-22 v3.0.8 Documentation updates.

+2023-02-15 v3.0.7 Documentation updates.

+2023-02-15 v3.0.6 Documentation updates.

+2023-02-15 v3.0.5 Documentation updates.

-2022-02-04 v3.0.4 A code walkthrough revealed an opportunity to remove unused code from v2.x.x.
+2023-02-04 v3.0.4 A code walkthrough revealed an opportunity to remove unused code from v2.x.x.

-2022-02-02 v3.0.3 Added unit test for `maxAge`.
+2023-02-02 v3.0.3 Added unit test for `maxAge`.
 Adjusted varArg unit tests for more accuracy.
 Slight optimizations to multi argument memoized functions.
 Slight improvement to cache clearing that may reduce GC.
 Updated license file for copyright period.
 Updated docs on `callTimeout` for clarity.

-2022-02-01 v3.0.2 Fixed https://github.com/anywhichway/nano-memoize/issues/52 with custom equals functions not consistently working. `fast-equals` or `lodash.isEqual` now work.
+2023-02-01 v3.0.2 Fixed https://github.com/anywhichway/nano-memoize/issues/52 with custom equals functions not consistently working. `fast-equals` or `lodash.isEqual` now work.
 Slight performance degradation, but still generally the fastest.

 2022-01-29 v3.0.1 Fixed build issue where root index.js was not getting updated.

-2022-01-28 v3.0.0 Slight size optimization.
+2023-01-28 v3.0.0 Slight size optimization.
 25% speed improvement.
 Moved to module format.
 There is a known issue with providing `fast-equals` or `lodash.isEqual` as an optional comparison function.
 Unit tests pass, but the functions fail under load.
 The `hash-it` object equivalence function does work.
 A formerly undocumented method `.keyValues()` has been deprecated since it is no longer relevant with the new optimizations.

 2022-12-08 v2.0.0 Removed callTimeout from TypeScript typings since it was not implemented and there are no plans to implement.
 Bumped version to 2.0.0 since this may break some users.